 The European Commission approved the new General Data Protection Regulation (GDPR) on 14th April 2016 and it picked up quite a flurry in the media, with good reason.
 This new regulation states that if a website/application collects or stores data related to an EU citizen, it must comply with the following:

-- Tell the user who you are, why you collect the data, and how long you will store it
+- Tell the user who you are.
+Why do you collect the data?
+How long you will store it?

 - Get clear consent before collecting any data